How to Compose an Effective Cover Letter

 • Personal information such as marital status, children, religious preference, etc.

-Things to Think About Before Writing Your Cover Letter
+Before Writing Your Cover Letter

 What is the prospective employer seeking?

 Think about the skills, knowledge, and experiences that would be an asset in the job you are targeting.
+Consider using key words from the job description in your letter.

 What are your objectives?